Caleb Rogers

 Caleb Rogers (born October 3, 2001) is an American professional football guard for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the Texas Tech Red Raiders and was selected by the Raiders in the third round of the 2025 NFL draft.

-Early life and high school
+Early life

 Rogers attended Lake Ridge High School in Mansfield, Texas.
 He was rated as a three-star recruit and committed to play college football for the Texas Tech Red Raiders over offers from schools such as Arkansas State, Louisiana Monroe, New Mexico, and William & Mary.

 College career

 As a freshman in 2020 Rogers appeared in nine games and made three starts.
 In 2021, he became Texas Tech's full time starting right tackle, making all 13 starts for the Red Raiders.
 In 2022, Rogers started all 13 games at left tackle.
 In 2023, he started all 13 games at right tackle.
 Ahead of the 2024 season, Rogers switched from playing tackle to playing on the interior offensive line and was named a team captain.
 After the season, Rogers declared for the 2025 NFL draft and accepted an invite to the 2025 Reese's Senior Bowl.